anshumanbh/brutesubs/README.md

 	* change the cewl command in the docker-compose.yml file by decreasing the depth from 3 to 2 and see if that runs
 	* I have had my AWS VPS IP blocked by Uber after running cewl a few times so thats a possibility as well.
 If that happens, cewl will not create any words and hence the entire automation will break

-* This is a big problem I know.
-The whole automation is uber slow right now just because of the number of words to bruteforce against.
+* The whole automation is slow right now just because of the number of words to bruteforce against.
 I will try to solve this by spawning more docker containers and splitting the wordlists.
 But, at this point, there is not much that can be done unfortunately.
+I have tried running it on AWS and it was surprisingly much much faster than running it locally.
+So, it is not that bad after all.